kevjy/locally/README.md

-# locally
+# NoBox
-Cloud storage without cloud storage
+There's no box.